 You would have one year from the date of the dog bite to pursue your claim under our state's strict liability laws.
 You would have two years from the date of the attack to pursue a claim for negligence.
 To ensure that you comply with the statute of limitations, you need to retain an experienced personal injury lawyer as soon as possible after a dog bit you.

-Did you or a family member suffer injuries from a dog bite or dog attack?
 The knowledgeable and dedicated personal injury attorneys at Griffen & Stevens Law Firm, PLLC are here to explain your options to you and fight for the compensation you deserve.
 Download our free book, Injured in Northern Arizona: What Happens Next Is Up to You, to start learning about your rights.
 Then call our Flagstaff office or fill out our contact form to schedule a free consultation today.